Buying a second home: A how-to guide

 Some buyers already have a clear vision for their second home before making their purchase, but it’s okay if you’re not sure.
 Below are some of the most common ways to use a second home.

-If you have a large family, vacation often or simply want your own spot to call home when you’re away, a vacation property might be what you’re looking for.
+If you have a large family, you vacation often, or you simply want your own spot to call home when you’re away, a vacation property might be what you’re looking for.
 You should choose a location you love visiting and exploring.

 Does your job require a good deal of travel or time spent in another city?
 You might consider using your property as a secondary residence.
 Buying a second home in a location you frequent for work or other purposes can allow you to come and go without having to worry about booking other accommodations.
 As with a vacation home, a mortgage for a second residence will likely come with stricter requirements.